rexresearch

 2-3 mm as the substrate.
 The pore sizes of the [alpha]-alumina

 substrate are approximately 10 [mu]m.
-Titanate fibres (20-30 [mu]m
+Titanate fibres (20-30

-long and 40-100 nm thick) were dispersed in ethanol to give a 0.2
+[mu]m long and 40-100 nm thick) were dispersed in ethanol to

-to achieve a homogenous suspension.
-This suspension was used to
+ultrasonic finger to achieve a homogenous suspension.
+This

-coat the substrate using a spin-coat processor.
-The coating was
+suspension was used to coat the substrate using a spin-coat

-applied at a spinning velocity of 1000 r/min for 2 min and used
+1000 r/min for 2 min and used approximately 0.5 ml_ of the fibre

-approximately 0.5 ml_ of the fibre suspension for the coating.
+suspension for the coating.

-The spin-coating process was repeated twice followed by drying in
+The spin-coating process was repeated twice followed by drying

-sub-layers collectively form the intermediate layer.
+three sub-layers collectively form the intermediate layer.

 A 0.2 wt% suspension of boehmite (AIO(OH)) nanofibres (60-100 nm

-long and 2-5 nm thick) in ethanol was then made up and applied on
+long and 2-5 nm thick) in ethanol was then made up and applied

-top layer of the nanofilter and retain a similar morphology to the
+nanofibres form the top layer of the nanofilter and retain a

-parent boehmite nanofibres.
-This process results in a non- woven
+process results in a non- woven mesh of [gamma]-alumina

-sizes than the underlying titanate nanofibre non-woven mesh
+underlying titanate nanofibre non-woven mesh (intermediate

-(intermediate layer) all formed upon the [alpha]-alumina
+layer) all formed upon the [alpha]-alumina substrate.
+The result

-substrate.
-The result is shown in cross section in FIG 1 (a).
+is shown in cross section in FIG 1 (a).

 Example 2